C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 ### Reading/viewing suggestions

-"Beginner’s guide to historical research".
+**On the notion of sources in history, in case you need help with the sub-assignment 2.d** "Beginner’s guide to historical research".
 In Mulrennan Kirsten and Rachel Murphy.
 Opening a window to the past: Researching archival diaries.
 University of Limerick Special Collections and Archives Department website (https://specialcollections.ul.ie/research-diaries/) (Date accessed: 6 February 2024).
 [URL](https://specialcollections.ul.ie/beginners-guide-history/)

 Then & Now.
 "What is History?
 E.H.
 Carr".
 YouTube Video.
 09:54 minutes.
 10 October 2018. https://youtu.be/gkdzu8X84fo